pain relief music

 Music triggers the release of opioids in the brain, which are the body’s own ‘morphine’.

-Meditation/relaxing music in particular triggers the release of the brain chemical dopamine, a compound strongly associated with other rewarding and motivating stimuli, such as food, sex, and certain addictive drugs.
+Meditation music, in particular, triggers the release of the brain chemical dopamine, a compound strongly associated with other rewarding and motivating stimuli, such as food, sex, and certain addictive drugs.

-Due to the use of specific frequencies designed to alter the brain's reaction to, and perception of, pain, binaural beats music has been shown to be effective at reducing pain.
+Due to the use of specific frequencies designed to alter the brain's perception and reaction to pain, binaural beats music has been shown in numerous studies to be a highly effective pain management tool.

-A study of 36 adults with various types of chronic pain, looked at the effect of theta binaural beats on pain severity over 14 successive days.
+In a study involving adults with various types of chronic pain, researchers examined the impact of Theta binaural beats on pain severity over 14 consecutive days.

-In addition to the theta binaural beats intervention, a placebo was used.
-This meant that the patients didn't know whether they were listening to the real binaural beats track or the sham intervention.
+In addition to the Theta binaural beats, a placebo was administered.
+This meant that the patients were unaware of whether they were listening to the actual binaural beats track or the sham intervention.

-The participants were required to listen for 20 minutes per day.
+The participants were instructed to listen for 20 minutes per day.

-An analysis of the results indicated a large main effect for the binaural beats intervention in reducing perceived pain severity.
-The binaural beats intervention performed 77% better than the placebo.
+An analysis of the results indicated a significant effect of the binaural beats intervention in reducing perceived pain severity.
+The binaural beats intervention outperformed the placebo by 77%.

 The authors of the study concluded: